Hinze Dam: Location and features

 The earthfill dam structure is 108 m high and 1850 m long.
 The 4261 e3m3 dam wall holds back the 310730 ML reservoir when at full capacity.
 From a catchment area of 207 km2 that includes the Numinbah Valley and Springbrook Plateau, with most being contained within state forests and national parks, the dam creates Advancetown Lake, with a surface area of 1500 ha.
-The uncontrolled un-gated spillway, located at 82 m above sea level, has a discharge capacity of 550 m3/s.
-Initially managed by the Gold Coast City Council up until 2008, the dam is now managed by Seqwater.
+The uncontrolled un-gated spillway is located at 82 m AHD, and has a discharge capacity of 550 m3/s.
+Initially managed by the Gold Coast City Council, the dam has been managed by Seqwater since 2008.

-The dam also provides the benefit of flood mitigation to populated areas along the Nerang River downstream of the dam.
+Since 2011, the dam has also provided the benefit of flood mitigation to populated areas along the Nerang River downstream of the dam.